osteele/stitch-sync/README.md

-# dst2jef
+# Stitch-sync

-A command-line utility that automatically converts DST embroidery files to JEF format using Inkscape with the ink/stitch extension.
-It watches a directory for new DST files and automatically converts them when they appear.
+An automated embroidery file converter that watches for design files and prepares them for your embroidery machine.

+It uses the [ink/stitch extension][inkstitch] for [Inkscape] to convert files to a format supported by the specified embroidery machine, and copies design files to a connected USB drive.

 ## Features

-- Watches a directory (default: Downloads) for new .dst files
+- Automatically monitors directories for new embroidery design files
-- Automatically converts DST files to JEF format using Inkscape
+- Converts designs to formats compatible with your embroidery machine
+- Supports any machine format that Ink/Stitch can export
-- Optionally copies converted files to an EMB/Embf directory (e.g., on a USB drive)
+- Copies converted files to an EMB/Embf directory (e.g., on a USB drive)
 - Database of embroidery machines and their supported formats
 - Cross-platform support (macOS, Windows, Linux)
 - Sanitizes output filenames for better compatibility
-- Real-time conversion status updates

 ## Prerequisites

-1. [Inkscape](https://inkscape.org/) must be installed on your system
+1. [Inkscape][Inkscape] must be installed on your system
-2. The [ink/stitch extension](https://inkstitch.org/) must be installed in
+2. The [ink/stitch extension][inkstitch] must be installed in
    Inkscape
 3. Rust and Cargo must be installed on your system